A Trusted Name in Mass Torts & Class Action Suits

 Class action lawsuits hold companies responsible for their actions or products that cause harm to large numbers of people, and allow those people to bring these companies to justice.
-Pope McGlamry has many years of experience in class action lawsuits and has won substantial verdicts for the members of these suits, securing total settlements of nearly $1 Billion.
+The attorneys at Pope McGlamry have many years of experience in class action lawsuits and has won substantial verdicts for the members of these suits, securing total settlements of nearly $1 billion.
 We have been doing class actions continuously since the class actions statute was adopted in 1966.

 Pope McGlamry has been involved in various types of class actions, some of which include:

 Businesses can violate laws designed to protect consumers in many areas.
 Consumer fraud can result in victims losing their money or even their homes.

 - Fair and Accurate Credit Transactions Act (“FACTA”)

 - Credit Repair Organizations Act (“CROA”)

 Trustees for trust beneficiaries, such as banks, will misappropriate the funds in the trust, such as putting the funds in high-risk investments belonging to the bank that charge higher fees than regular ones.
 Trust beneficiaries then end up earning less than what they would earn if the trustee was truly looking out for the beneficiaries’ interests.

 When a car is in an accident that requires repairs, the owner is supposed to be reimbursed by the insurance company for the diminished value of the vehicle.
 Some insurance companies refuse to pay the diminished value amount, despite the fact that it is required according to the policy.
 Pope McGlamry secured settlements in Georgia in excess of $400 million in cash.

 Products that are poorly manufactured can cause severe injury or death.
 This is made worse when the manufacturer knows the hazards, but conceals them from the public.